lamanhub/lamanjs-docs/docs/getting-started.md

 ### Prerequisites

 - Node.js version 18 or higher.
-- Terminal for accessing LamanHub via its command line interface (CLI).
+- Terminal for accessing Laman.js via its command line interface (CLI).
 - Text Editor with HTML syntax support.
   - [VSCode](https://code.visualstudio.com/) is recommended, along with the official [Edge.js extension](https://marketplace.visualstudio.com/items?itemName=AdonisJS.vscode-edge).

-LamanHub ships with a command line setup that will help you scaffold a basic project.
+Laman.js ships with a command line setup that will help you scaffold a basic project.
 You can install it with:

 ```bash
 npm init lamanjs my-web